Testing for Differences in Stochastic Network Structure: Introduction

+This paper proposes analogues of a two-sample Kolmogorov-Smirnov (KS) test for networks.
+The KS test is a standard way to assess whether two random vectors come from the same distribution and has many applications in economics.
+One example is detecting distributional treatment effects \citep[see][]{imbensRubin2015}.
+While tests that compare averages or ranks may ignore key differences between distributions, the KS test compares empirical distribution functions directly, and so with enough data can detect any fixed difference.

+What is an analogous way to detect differences between networks?
+This paper proposes tests based on operator norms to assess whether two stochastic networks come from the same random graph model.
+While tests that compare network statistics such as measures of density, clustering, or centrality may ignore key differences between models \citep[see for instance][]{banerjee2018changes}, the proposed tests, like the KS test for distributions, with enough data can detect any fixed difference.

-Section 2 describes a model and testing problem.
-The model is based on various dyadic fixed effects regression models popular in the econometrics literature \cite[see recently][]{dzemski2014empirical,candelaria2016semiparametric,charbonneau2017multiple,graham2017econometric,jochmans2017two,toth2017semiparametric,verdier2017estimation,jochmans2019fixed,gao2019nonparametric}.
-The null hypothesis is that two networks are drawn from the same model.
-Potential applications include tests of the hypothesis of no treatment effects, tests of common assumptions in the network economics literature such as network stationarity, the non-existence of network externalities, and link reciprocity/undirectedness, detecting breaks in dynamic network structure, and assessing model goodness-of-fit.
+Section 2 describes the model, testing problem, and applications.
+The model is a nonparametric version of a class of dyadic regression models popular in the networks literature.
+The testing problem is that two networks are drawn from the same model.
+Applications include tests for network non-stationarity, treatment effects, externalities, and more.

 Section 3 outlines a randomization test.
 The test is based on an implication of the model, that under the null hypothesis the joint distribution of links is invariant to exchanging the weight of a link in one network for its identically indexed counterpart in the other.
-It requires the researcher to choose a measure of discrepancy between the networks.
-That is, a test statistic.
-Any collection of network statistics can be used to construct the test statistic.
-Example test statistics include the mean absolute difference in the degree distributions, eigenvector centralities, or clustering coefficients of the two networks.
-Economic theory will sometimes determine exactly which test statistic should be used.
+The test controls size by construction.
+Power depends on a choice of test statistic.